Night of the Big Heat (film): Plot

 A tramp is burned to death in a cave by something emitting a high-pitched whirring sound.
 Later, a farmer claims his sheep are all dead.
 Hanson examines the dead sheep and finds their corpses are badly burned, whilst Swan regular Bob Hayward is attacked by something on the road while driving into the village.
 He crashes after being blinded by a bright light, which also creates enough heat to ignite the car's petrol tank.
-Meanwhile, pub regular Tinker, losing his mind because of the heat, attempts to attack Angela whilst she's working, but when she hits him over the head with an ashtray, he flees and ends up burned to death as well.
+Meanwhile, pub regular Tinker, losing his mind because of the heat, attempts to attack Angela while she is working, but when she hits him over the head with an ashtray, he flees and ends up burned to death as well.
 Jeff finally confronts Hanson and demands answers from him.
 According to the scientist, Fara is the site of an invasion by extraterrestrials, whose extremely high temperature burns any living creature that gets too close to them.

 Jeff and Hanson resolve to stop the aliens with the help of local physician Dr. Stone, but when Stone tries to get to Fara's meteorological station so he can alert the mainland of the invasion, he is waylaid by the aliens and killed.
 Hanson tries next, but witnesses the death of Stella Hayward, Bob's wife, and realises the aliens are attracted to light.
-At the weather station, he learns from meteorologist Ken Stanley and his colleague Foster that the aliens have already destroyed all their communications equipment, making it impossible to call for help.
+At the weather station, he learns from meteorologist Ken Stanley and his colleague Foster that the aliens have killed the communications operator and destroyed all their communications equipment, making it impossible to call for help.

 Quickly formulating a plan, Hanson is joined by Jeff, Frankie and Angela at the radar station.
 He and Foster will set fire to bales of hay in a field, attracting the aliens, and then lob dynamite into the field, hopefully destroying them, whilst the others signal for help with flare pistols.